project-arcana/phantasm-hardware-interface/README.md

 ### D3D12 MIP alignment

-As phi is a relatively thin layer over the native APIs, memory access to mapped buffers is unchanged from usual behavior.
+As PHI is a relatively thin layer over the native APIs, memory access to mapped buffers is unchanged from usual behavior.
 In D3D12, texture MIP pixel rows are aligned by 256 bytes, which must be respected.
 See arcana-samples for texture upload examples.

 ### D3D12 Relaxed API